-LOW DATTENT SILERVETLATION: This Silence Feature can temporarily quiet the low battery warning "chirp" for up to 8 hours if AC power is present.
-Press the Test/Silence button on the Alarm cover until you hear the acknowledge "chirp".
-Once the low battery warning "chirp" silence feature is activated, the unit continues to flash the green light once a minute for 8 hours.
+This Silence Feature can temporarily quiet the low battery warning "chirp" for up to 8 hours.
+Press the Test/Silence button on the Alarm cover until you hear the acknowledge "chirp" Once the low battery warning "chirp" silence feature is activated, the unit continues to flash the green light once a minute for 8 hours.
 After 8 hours, the low battery "chirp" will resume.
-The Alarm will continue to presente a long on AC power is supplied Houware replace the hattery operate as long as AC power is supplied.
-However, replace the battery as soon as possible, to maintain protection in event of a power outage.
+Note, if battery is missing or dead, Low Battery Silence cannot be activated and alarm will continue to chirp approximately once per minute.
+Replace the batteries as soon as possible; this unit will not operate without battery power To deactivate this feature: Press the Test/Silence button again e unit will go into Test Mode and the low battery warning will resume (LED flashes and unit sounds "chirp" once a minute).